Wealth Leakage Report

 They don’t “hold forever.”
 They measure… then they act.

 When ROE drops, you have three real moves.
-Most landlords do none of them — they just keep holding and hope the market saves them.
+Most landlords do none of them — they just keep holding because they think the successful investor holds properties forever.

 Step 1